twitter-archive/bittern/bittern-cache/src/bittern_cache_kmod/docs/deferred_queues.md

 and can also change dynamically.
 A request deferred for, say, lack of a buffer, could have be deferred again if all cache blocks are busy (no free blocks), or if the specified cache block is busy.
-Because of this, @ref cache_handle_deferred will potentially defer requests again.
+Because of this, @ref handle_deferred will potentially defer requests again.
 This implies that the deferred thread needs to wait on conditions other than just the deferred thread queue being non-empty.
 If we waited on the latter,